bagit-profiles/bagit-profiles-specification/README.md

 @todo
 ---

-* Request feedback from BagIt implementer community, initially over the digital-curation@googlegroups.com discussion list.
+* Request feedback from BagIt implementer community, initially in the Digital Curation Google Group.
 * Write code to confirm proof-of-concept use cases.
 * Formalize specification.
 * Write standard libraries to assist in profile validation.